qp.CompilePipeline¶

 You can specify a transform program (

-Alternatively, the transform program can be constructed intuitively by combining multiple transforms.
+Alternatively, the compilation pipeline can be constructed intuitively by combining multiple transforms.
 For example, the transforms can be added together with

 Or multiplied by a scalar via